Singapore at the 2023 SEA Games

 Singapore sent a delegation to compete at the 2023 SEA Games held in Phnom Penh, Cambodia from 5 to 17 May 2023.

 The team were led by chef-de-mission Dr Hing Siong Chen, a member of the Singapore National Olympic Council’s (SNOC) Executive Committee and President of the Singapore Cycling Federation, assisted by deputies Lim Tong Hai and Jasmine Yeong-Nathan – both were national representatives in football and bowling respectively.

 Competitors

 An initial 517 athletes were preliminary selected to represent Singapore across 27 sports.
 On 28 February 2023, more athletes were selected following appeals to the Singapore National Olympic Council (SNOC).
 A total of 558 athletes, including 260 debutants, competed in 30 sports.
 Terry Tay from Men’s Gymnastics was the flag bearer.
-No athlete were fielded in Dance Sports, Jet Ski, Karate, Obstacle Race, Soft Tennis and Weightlifting.

-On 1 March, Joseph Schooling announced he would withdraw from the Games for personal reasons.
-He was included in the initial selection.
+On 1 March, Joseph Schooling, who was included in the initial selection, announced he would withdraw from the Games for personal reasons.

-On 26 April, Fencer Samson Lee reportedly missed three training sessions due to the birth of his child, his father’s hospitalisation and work commitments.
+On 26 April, fencer Samson Lee reportedly missed three training sessions due to the birth of his child, his father’s hospitalisation and work commitments.
 As a result, he was dropped from the team for the Games.
 There would be no replacement for Lee in the squad, leaving Bron Sheum, Si To Jian Tong and Simon Lee to represent Singapore for fencing.